rikuf2/basic-csharp/src/content/part1/part1-5.md

 Total amount of numbers: 3
 ```

-<Note>: You will need two variables to store the data, one for the sum, one for the amount.</Note>
+<Note>You will need two variables to store the data, one for the sum, one for the amount.</Note>

 </Exercise>